http4k/http4k/README.md

     * full suites of microservices

 ## Example
-This quick example is designed to convey the features of **http4k**.
+This quick example is designed to convey the simplicity & features of **http4k**.
 There is also a [quickstart](https://github.com/http4k/http4k/wiki/Quickstart) on the wiki for the simplest possible starting point.

 This "hello world" style example demonstrates how to serve and consume HTTP services using **http4k**.